Access Keys:

 Community Representatives

 David Parkinson previously acted as Treasurer to the Board, but is now involved in upgrading the IT systems and websites for the school.
-This is David’s second term on the Board of Management.
-Caroline Fitzpatrick also previously acted as Treasurer for the Board.
+This is David’s third term on the Board of Management.

 Madeline Sheridan is the current Treasurer to the Board.
 She reports at each meeting on the finances of the school and prepares an annual financial statement.